The Revelator (Sons of Anarchy): Plot

 Jax consoles Opie, who blames his choice to return to SAMCRO for Donna's death.
 Jax visits Tara at the hospital to check in on her and she breaks down, guilty over Kohn's murder and unsure about her future with Jax.
 She tells Jax of her plans to leave Charming, and he accuses her of using him to do her dirty work.
 Jax assures Tara that she is the only one he has ever loved.
 Gemma consoles a guilt-ridden Clay, but orders him to put on a strong face for his men.
 Opie's father Piney is eager to hit the One-Niners as 'revenge' for Donna's death, and demands satisfaction from Clay.
 Piney drives up to Oakland and demands a meeting with Laroy Wayne, and Clay sends Jax, Chibs, and Half-Sack after him to prevent him from making any messes.
 Wayne assures them that the Niners had nothing to do with Donna's killing.
 Bobby's lawyer Rosen warns Clay that Brenan Hefner's mistress is preparing to testify against Bobby and Opie, and Clay blackmails Elliott Oswald into helping SAMCRO figure out her identity so that they can silence her.
 Hale begs Unser to help him take down the club, but Unser flatly refuses, encouraging Hale to let the bikers serve their own justice.
 Hale reaches out to Jax and tells him that he suspects that Clay is guilty of ordering Opie's murder.
 Jax confronts Clay and demands the truth, but Clay lies and tells Jax to put it out of his mind for the good of SAMCRO.
-As Jax leaves the club, Juice informs him that Hefner's mistress is a 17-year old girl, and Jax rushes off to prevent her assassination.
+As Jax leaves the club, Juice informs him that Hefner's witness is a 17-year old girl, and Jax rushes off to prevent her assassination.
 He stops Happy, Chibs, and Tig just before they finish the job, and then tussles with Tig in the safehouse before leaving and drinking himself to sleep in the Charming graveyard.
 He wakes up and walks to Donna's funeral.
 Tara gives him his SAMCRO kutte and a kiss, and he shoots a knowing look at Clay, Gemma, and Tig before placing a flower on the coffin and walking off.
 Piney follows and hands Jax a fresh copy of his father's memoirs, declaring that it is "time for a change."
 Jax visits his father's grave and proclaims his agreement as Gemma and Clay look on, nervously.